StephanGeorg/staticmaps/README.md

 ## Prerequisites

 Image manipulation is based on **[Sharp](http://sharp.dimens.io)**.
 Pre-compiled binaries for sharp are provided for use with Node versions 6, 8, 10 and 11 on 64-bit Windows, OS X and Linux platforms.
-For other OS or using with **Heroku, Docker, AWS Lambda** please referr to [sharp installtion instructions](http://sharp.dimens.io/en/stable/install/).
+For other OS or using with **Heroku, Docker, AWS Lambda** please refer to [sharp installation instructions](http://sharp.dimens.io/en/stable/install/).

 ## Installation